nmdarksky/nmdarksky.github.io/legislation/nspa_revisions.md

 and Night Sky Protection Act.

-**Why are we removing the exemption for worker safety at farms, ranches, dairies, feedlots or industrial, mining or oil and gas facilities?**
+**Why are we removing the exemption for outdoor lighting at farms, ranches, dairies, feedlots or industrial, mining or oil and gas facilities?**

-First, note there the exemption for existing lighting stands; no modifications to existing lighting or hours of operation for these facilities are required.
+First, note that the exemption for existing lighting stands; no modifications to existing lighting or hours of operation for these facilities are required.